daleao/sdv/Ligo/README.md

 - **[Professions](Modules/Professions)** is the original and largest module.
 It overhauls all the game's professions with the goal of supporting more diverse and interesting playstyles.
 It also introduces all-new Prestige mechanics for very-late game save files, as well as exciting new Super Abilities for combat professions.

 - **[Arsenal](Modules/Arsenal)** is the newest and second largest.
 It overhauls various aspects of both melee weapons and slingshots so as to diversify combat and provide viable alternatives to the ubiquitous sword.
-Included are all-new enchantments, weapon combos and one new weapon type, as well as novelty features for making legendary weapons truly legendary.
+Included are all-new enchantments, weapon combos and one new weapon type, as well as novelty features for making legendary weapons feel truly legendary. **Before uninstalling Ligo you must disable the Arsenal module to allow it to revert certain changes.**

 - **[Rings](Modules/Rings)** mainly overhauls the Iridium Band, replacing the bland vanilla version with all-new forge mechanics and Gemstone Music Theory, which draws inspiration from real-life Music Theory to provide a more interesting and balance form of combining many rings.
 It also adds new crafting mechanics providing a more natural progression for ring development.